FredAtLandMetrics/corrigible/README.md

 ==============
 The hard parts work and there's tests around key points.
 I'm currently trying to use corrigible in real-world provisioning situations to see what I like and don't like so I can make changes, come up with new features, make things faster, etc.

+Also, I really need to make a github repo for examples.

 Contact
 =======
 Feedback is welcomed.
 Feel free to email me at [fred@landmetrics.com](fred@landmetrics.com).
 I do have a bit of a spam problem, so please mention corrigible in the subject line.